Managing Daily Tasks

 This guide has been designed to help you manage the main forms of daily communication in a more time saving and effective manner.

-The information below has been prepared and presented by KSL Training and should be used as a starting point to help you think about which tips if implemented, will help you the most in your daily working life.
+The information below should be used as a starting point to help you think about which tips, if implemented, will help you the most in your daily working life.
 You will also need to consider your own organisation’s policies and procedures which we cannot take account of here.

 Please feel free to retain a copy of this information for your personal use or bookmark the page.